blazej222/PG-HWLD/README.md

 We highly recommend using the bundled virtual environments for performing testing or validation, as some of the packages required for the models to operate are no longer easily obtainable from official repositories.

+Before running any python code using said environments, please run the `install.ps1` script located in the main directory to set up the necessary absolute paths for your system.

 In order to switch between the virtual environments, please invoke the corresponding `activate.ps1` Powershell script from the `Scripts` directory of a given environment.
-The Powershell version does not use absolute paths, and as such no machine-specific modification is required.
-Please see `/scripts/test.ps1` for usage examples.
+The Powershell version does not use absolute paths, and as such no further machine-specific modification is required.
+Please see `scripts/test.ps1` for usage examples.

 The bundled virtual environments have been tested and proved functional using: